 A seemingly one-way track to ejaculation can be slowed by simply shifting positions.

-If it’s missionary that gets your mojo going, a mid-romp switch to doggy-style can work wonders.
+If it’s the missionary that gets your mojo going, a mid-romp switch to doggy-style can work wonders.
 Similarly, certain arrangements stimulate the penis more than others.
-As with most matters related to intimacy, this one’s pretty personal so our best advice is to practice, practice, practice!
+As with most matters like sexual preference issues related to intimacy, this one’s pretty personal so our best advice is to practice, practice, practice!
 Likewise, varying the depth and rhythm of thrusts can be just the tonic for penetration that goes the distance.

 A Problem Shared…